 Your ability to recruit well will determine the success of your team and company.
 These effective recruitment strategies and practices will save you time and money so that you continue to build a successful and sustainable business.

-Two final questions to consider as I complete this article;
+As I conclude, I have two final questions to consider as I complete this article;

 1. How will you upgrade your process for successful recruiting?